PaulMcClernan/OXT-TenNotchKnob/README.md

-# community.livecode.pgmcclernan.tennotchknob
+# Ten Notch Knob
-A Knob Control LiveCode Widget with 10 states
+A Knob Control Builder Widget with 10 states